michael2012z/BitBible/markdown/Etheridge/files/Mark.md

 9. And he said, Whoever hath ears to hear, let him hear.

-10. And when he was alone, they who were with him along with his twelve inquired of himconcerning that parable.
+10. And when he was alone, they who were with him along with his twelve inquired of him

 11. And Jeshu said to them, To you it is given to know the mystery of the kingdom of Aloha; but to those without every thing is in parables: